bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 release is often missing the freshest bug fixes, usability improvements, and features.
 It may be compelling to join in on the action!

 If you are new to Bevy, this might not be for you.
-You might be more comfortable using the released version.
+You will be more comfortable using the released version.
 It will have the best compatibility with community plugins and documentation.